yashu1wwww/Instagram-auto-likes-and-comments-to-account/README.md

 ## Replace 17th and 19th line with username & password of instagram acc & 23rd line with acc url

-# if you want with multiple Accs Then Copy From 14th line to End And Paste Again And Change Username & Pass.
+# if you want with multiple Accs Then Copy From 14th line to End Line And Paste Again And Don't forgot to Change Username & Pass.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
 Open the command prompt in that particular folder and enter lc.py or double-click on the rl.py file.